Last updated: June 25, 2021Find out the advantages and disadvantages of being self-employed!

 - Give yourself time.
 Most things will take longer than you expect!

 - It’s not easy.
-Some bloggers love to write articles about how setting up websites and making lots of money from it is as simple as following a few steps.
+Some bloggers love to write articles about how setting up websites and making lots of money from them is as simple as following a few steps.
 It’s not.
-Whatever your venture I am 99% sure it will not be easy, you’ll have to learn alot.
+Whatever your venture it’s highly likely it will not be easy at the start, you’ll have to learn a lot.

 - Forgive yourself when you mess up.
 We all do it.
 Don’t forgive yourself if you keep making the same mistakes though!
-Kick your ass into gear in that case.
+Kick your butt into gear in that case.